kubernauts/tk8-provisioner-cattle-eks/README.md

 * `rancher_cluster_name`: EKS cluster name.

 * `rancher_api_url`: The API URL for rancher server.

-* `rancher_access_key`: Rancher access key.
-DO NOT specify it here.
-This is mentioned here because the user needs to know that it is required.
-You are supposed to set this via environment variable `TF_VAR_rancher_access_key`.

-* `rancher_secret_key`: Rancher secret key. §This is mentioned here because it is required.
-You are supposed to set this via environment variable `TF_VAR_rancher_secret_key`.

 * `region`: (Mandatory) The AWS region in which you want to deploy the cluster.